 After ingestion, the food is mixed with saliva and mucous from the mouth and oesophagus and these secretions thoroughly moisten the food.
 The enzyme amylase, which is produced by the salivary and oesophageal glands and found in the saliva and mucous, can now commence to breakdown the complex carbohydrates.
 However, the amount of enzyme action at this stage is minimal and the first major enzyme activity takes place in the proventriculus and in the gizzard.

-The secretions of the proventriculus or glandular stomach as it is often called, include hydrochloric acid to lower the pH of the system and the food mixture, the enzyme pepsin that acts on protein, and the hormone gastrin that stimulates the production and release of gastric juice in the proventriculus and pancreatic juice from the pancreas.
+The secretions of the proventriculus, or glandular stomach as it is often called, include hydrochloric acid to lower the pH of the system and the food mixture, the enzyme pepsin that acts on protein, and the hormone gastrin that stimulates the production and release of gastric juice in the proventriculus and pancreatic juice from the pancreas.

 The food material enters the duodenum from the gizzard.
 Enzyme activity in this region is, in the main, a continuation of the breakdown of proteins started in the gizzard.
 Pancreatic juice and bile from the liver enters via ducts located at the distal end of the duodenum at about the junction of the duodenum and the jejunum if it were differentiated.
 However, because of back flow of pancreatic juice and bile towards the gizzard, the actions of these secretions start earlier in the digestive process than would be expected by their entry point to the small intestine.
 One effect is an increase in the pH of the intestinal contents of the latter half of the duodenum from strongly to weakly acid.

-The remainder of the material consisting of waste and undigested food are mixed with the urine in the cloaca and eliminated from the body as faeces.
+The remainder of the material consists of waste and undigested food and are mixed with the urine in the cloaca and eliminated from the body as faeces.
 The appearance of the faeces varies considerably, but typically is a rounded, brown to grey mass topped with a cap of white uric acid from the kidneys.
 The contents of the caeca are also discharged periodically as discrete masses of brown, glutinous material.

 The utilisation of nutrients from the diet is a key element in the normal functioning of the animal.
 The avian digestive system is a simple system and consequently the diet must be of good quality and consist of easily digested ingredients if the bird is to perform at the level required on the modern commercial poultry enterprise.
 A good working knowledge of the system and how it carries out its functions is necessary for the effective management of the poultry flock and, therefore, a study of the digestive system and the process of digestion and metabolism is an important facet in the study of poultry husbandry.